Growy-Org/Growy-Function/README.md

+## How to run

+cd Growy.Function
+func start

 ## To Implement
 - Validation on Parent and Child Edit wish so that it only apply to certain field
 - Authorisation so that only current home Id info can be accessed by the tenant